mkriele/ValueOrientedRiskManagementInsurance.jl/README.md

 The package provides example calculations for the of the book

-> Kriele M. and Wolf, J. _Wertorientiertes Risikomanagement von  Versicherungsunternehmen_, 2nd edition, Springer-Verlag, Berlin Heidelberg,  2016 (to be published)
+> Kriele M. and Wolf, J. [_Wertorientiertes Risikomanagement von  Versicherungsunternehmen_](http://www.springer.com/de/book/9783662502563), 2nd edition, Springer-Verlag, Berlin Heidelberg,  2016 ()

 It is also intended to use these examples for future editions of the English  translation of this book,  _Value-Oriented Risk Management of Insurance Companies_.
 (The examples in both the first German edition and the first English edition are written in R).